Agile SDN overlays, reliable incumbent provider underlays

 3 PRICING AND BILLING

 3.1 Monthly Charges.
 The Monthly Recurring Charges (“MRCs”) set forth in the Order shall begin to accrue as of the Ready for Service Date confirmed by Acceptance of the Service in accordance with Article 10, below.
-Customer also shall owe CT Americas a one-time fee for installation as set forth in the Order (“Installation Fee”), which shall be invoiced as specified in Section 3.2, below.
+Customer also shall owe CT Americas a one-time fee for installation as set forth in the Order (“Installation Fee”), which shall be invoiced as specified in Section 3.2, below and determined by the specific requirements and technical specifications of Customer.
 The Installation Fee shall be non-refundable in the event of cancellation or termination of this Agreement or a related Service by the Customer.

 3.2 Invoices.
 CT Americas will invoice the MRCs on a monthly basis in advance.
 The first invoice will be issued following Acceptance in accordance with Article 10, below.
 If the Ready for Service Date occurs on a date other than the first day of a calendar month, the initial invoice for MRCs for that partial month shall be pro-rated to an amount equal to the remaining days of said month multiplied by a rate equal to one-thirtieth (1/30th) of the MRC.
 In addition to the pro-rated MRCs for the first partial month, the first invoice will include MRCs in advance for the full following month as well as the Installation Fee.
 Subsequent invoices for MRCs will be issued on a monthly basis.
 CT Americas may not invoice Customer for any MRCs more than One Hundred Eighty (180) days after such MRCs were incurred.